AN EXPLANATION OF THIS JOURNEY

 OUR WAY OF TRAVELLING

-Our Individual Guided Adventurous Overland Journeys© goes through countries with very different customs and habits then we are used to.
-Not often there can be fulfilled to our Western European expectations and standards and there is usually not a luxury campsite available in these countries.
+This journey goes through a country with very different customs and habits then we are used to.
+The population of this mostly Islamic country is strongly interwoven with the traditions related to their religion.
 Therefore a journey like this demands a flexible altitude of the participants, a good physical and mental condition and health.
-As well the vehicles have to be in excellent condition.
+Also the vehicles have to be in good condition.

 EMPTY GREY WATER AND TOILET